Khouma Babacar bags brace as Alanyaspor secure victory over BB Erzurumspor | Goal.com

 Steven Caulker gave Alanyaspor the lead for the first time in the encounter after receiving a sumptuous assist from Anastasios Bakasetas in the 24th minute.

-Babacar then completed his brace moments before the hour mark when he hits his effort beyond the reach of goalkeeper Kayacan Erdogan.
+Babacar then completed his brace moments before the hour mark when he hit his effort beyond the reach of goalkeeper Kayacan Erdogan.

 Davidson sealed the victory for Alanyaspor in the 77th minute after he was set up by Bakasetas.